On this page本页内容

 To change your MMAPv1 storage engine deployment to WiredTiger Storage Engine, see:

-Before upgrading to MongoDB 4.0, you must upgrade to pv1
+Before upgrading to MongoDB 4.0, you must upgrade to pv1.

-shell to the replica set primary and perform the following sequence of operations:
+To upgrade to pv1, connect a mongo shell to the replica set primary and perform the following sequence of operations:

-to prioritize between faster failovers and preservation of w:1
+You can use catchUpTimeoutMillis to prioritize between faster failovers and preservation of w:1 writes.

-, see Replica Set Protocol Version.
+For more information on pv1, see Replica Set Protocol Version.

 MongoDB 4.0 removes support for the deprecated master-slave replication.
 Before you can upgrade to MongoDB 4.0, if your deployment uses master-slave replication, you must upgrade to a replica set.